dotnet/arcade/Documentation/TeamProcess/DevGuide/availability.md

 # Hybrid Availability Expectations

 ## Introduction
-Please note that this guidance is Redmond centric as Fargo and Prague are coming up w/ their own guidelines.
+Please note that this guidance is West Coast centric as Fargo and Prague are coming up with their own guidelines.

 ## Core Hours (e.g. hours that folks must be available):
 Strictly speaking, there are no “core hours” as this goes against the spirit and intent of hybrid.
 However, see next sections on meetings and first responder duties.